DFE-Digital/get-into-teaching-app/app/views/content/international-returners.md

       icon: "icon-calendar"
 ---

-Are you a UK-trained teacher and UK citizen currently working abroad?
+Are you a UK-trained teacher and UK citizen currently teaching abroad?
 Our children and young people need your international skills, experience and perspective.